 But is there any basis to the tale of a farmer disappearing into thin air?
 Well, maybe.
 Joe Mulhattan was a drummer—traveling salesman—who traveled all across the country.
 He would hear a story from locals, then after a few drinks, would spin it into a yarn that even a master of humbug such as P. T. Barnum would be amazed at.

-I had read the tale of David Lang as a boy in New York; by a curious coincidence, some years back, when I moved to my present abode, it was only a few miles from Gallatin, Tennessee, where David Lang disappeared.
+I had read the tale of David Lang as a boy in New York.
+By a curious coincidence, some years back, when I moved to my present abode, it was only a few miles from Gallatin, Tennessee, where the real David Lang disappeared.
 Contrary to what others have written, neither Stuart Palmer nor Ambrose Bierce invented the story; and neither did Joe Mulhattan.

-It turns out that while engaged as a traveling salesman, Joe Mulhattan was staying at a hotel in Gallatin, when he was forced to stay in town a few days longer than planned by torrential rains.
-While holed up in the hotel he heard the story of David Lang from locals; with time on his hands he penned a letter to the Inquirer and the story has grown in the telling from then till now.
+It turns out that while engaged as a traveling salesman, Joe Mulhattan once stayed at a hotel in Gallatin.
+It so happens he was forced to stay in town a few days longer than planned by torrential rains.
+While holed up in the hotel, he heard the story of David Lang from locals.
+With time on his hands, he penned a letter to the Inquirer and the story has grown in the telling from then till now.

 In the decades since Mulhattan spun his yarn and Ambrose Bierce turned it into a classic tale of the Unknown, the story has not only grown in the telling and re-telling but inspired an opera based on the Uncanny Occurrence in Sumner County, Tennessee.